valouz23/hero-slayer-game/tests.md

   - should construct a dragon when given the right type of arguments *entity paramaters and a strictly positive integer for maxCooldown*

 Cas d'erreur :
-  - should throw an error when the given arguments for maxCooldown is not a strictly positive integer *here, I made a choice, that when constructing the dragon, it has no gold, so no parameter is needed, and the cooldown cannot be 0, so the special attack is not always available*
+  - should throw an error when the given argument for maxCooldown is not a strictly positive integer *here, I made a choice, that when constructing the dragon, it has no gold, so no parameter is needed, and the cooldown cannot be 0, so the special attack is not always available*

 Cas exceptionnels :
   -